 The core of the Company's business is its domestic recreational cannabis business.
-Avant currently sells via provincial liquor boards into the provinces of Ontario, British Columbia, Saskatchewan, Manitoba, New Brunswick, Newfoundland and Labrador, Prince Edward Island, and the Yukon.
+Avant currently sells via provincial-territorial liquor boards into British Columbia, Saskatchewan, Manitoba, Ontario, Atlantic Canada and the territories.
 These markets currently represent approximately 65% of the Canadian recreational cannabis market.
 The Company is actively pursuing listings for its products in additional provincial and territorial markets.